jjaychen1e/ECNU-Timetable-ics/README.md

 # ECNU-Timetable-ics

-This project is based on `Swift Package Manage`.
+This project is based on `Swift Package Manager`.

 ## Deploy